cenzwong/FYP-Jetson-Pytorch/README.md

 + Ctrl + S:  save and checkpoint

 I am using the CSI camera, when I run the ipython notebook, the python will return busy.
 I suspend that the power problem, since I am using 5V/2A power source and the recommand power source is 5V/4A.
 Will go and buy a better source and USB camera for backup.

+i use my USB camera and fail also

+TODO buy official Power source and Logitech C270 Webcam

 ## 31102019 Configurating in headless mode
 > Account:
 > cenzth@gmail.com;